mjkuranda/yummy/README.md

 ),
 ```

-where `Category` has enum type and `icons` is the object planty of icons in the same file as `ingredients`.
+where `Category` has enum type and `icons` is the object plenty of icons in the same file as `ingredients`.